groupdocs-classification/GroupDocs.Classification-for-.NET/Docs/content/classification/net/release-notes/2020/groupdocs.classification-for-.net-20.10-release-notes.md

 *   A new 3 classes Sentiment Classification taxonomy was added (positive/neutral/negative).
 *   Sentiment Classification (Analysis) supports 4 languages now: English, Chinese, Spanish, and German.
-*   Sentiment Classification is now multilingual: there is no need to select language(s) and input text can be multilingual now.
+*   Sentiment Classification is now multilingual: there is no need to select language(s) and input text can be multilingual.

 ### All Changes